MGT2002/UDPClient/Readme.md

-Simple UDP client via c#
+Socket version of UDP client with timeout option.